itaywe1998/EcoEvolution/Code_Diary.md

 I started to review my equations one by one.
 My suspicion forst layed on 2 places where I assumed Sin^2(itot) and not Sin(itot^2) where it was written as sinitot^2.
 The alternative did not change at all Nan / fail time.
 I will continue reviewing my equations, and if all correct, then there is not much left for me to do and move on.
 All verified ones are marked with "#V" on line-end in kozai_SanityRecreate.R.

+15.01.23
+An Error Was found and fixed during verfication!
+It was cos(w1) instead of the correct cos(2w1) at the (3-5cos(2w1)) term in dw1/dt.
+In code, abrevaited as co1 and c2o1 accordingly.
+Corrected also at sanityCheck and main kozai.
+Only at Recreate are the #V noted.
 ```